 The ever-elusive idea of solo travel.
 A trip, alone?
-Some people’s worst nightmares, others dream trip.
-I found most people saying one of three things to me.
-First, “I would NEVER want to do that, how boring!”
-Okay… good for you.
-I do.
-Second, “Oh hunny, go and have fun!
+Some people’s worst nightmares, others it’s a dream trip.
+When I really began planning my 17-week solo trip around Europe and Southeast Asia and sharing my dreams and aspirations with others, I found most people saying one of three things to me.
+The most common thing I heard was, “I would NEVER want to do that, how boring!”
+(Insert massive eye roll).
+The second thing I heard on repeat was, “Oh Hunny, go and have fun!
 When I was your age I wish I would’ve done that!”
-Great, thank you, that is exactly why I’m doing it because in twenty years I don’t want to be saying that to someone.
-I’d rather be saying “OMG when I took my solo trip…” And third, “I can’t imagine how peaceful it would be to get away from my husband and children for a bit.”
+And that phrase alone was enough to light a fire – you see, I never wanted to be that person who looked back on my life with regret and thought, “I wish that was something I had the guts to do”.
+And the third thing that I most commonly heard was, “I can’t imagine how peaceful it would be to get away from my husband and children for a bit.”
 Yeah, I can’t imagine that either.
 But mostly because I have neither.

 Being Alone isn’t a Sign of Weakness, it’s a Sign of Strength

 The Healing Power of Travel